tari-project/tari/RFC/src/RFC-0201_TariScript.md

 It is hopefully clear to anyone reading these RFCs that the ambitions of the Tari project extend beyond a Mimblewimble-clone-coin.
-It should also be fairly clear that basic Mimblewimble does not have the feature set to provide functionality such as:
+It should also be fairly clear that vanilla Mimblewimble does not have the feature set to provide functionality such as:

 * One-sided payments
-* Atomic swaps (possible with scriptless scripts, but not easy)
-* Hash time-locked contracts (possible with scriptless scripts, but not easy)
 * Multiparty side-chain peg outs and peg-ins
 * Generalised smart contracts

-Extensions to Mimblewimble have been proposed for most of these features, for example, David Burkett's one-sided payment proposal for LiteCoin ([LIP-004]), this project's [HTLC RFC](RFC-0230_HTLC.md), the pegging proposals for the Clacks side-chain, and [Scriptless script]s.
+Extensions to Mimblewimble have been proposed for most of these features, for example, David Burkett's one-sided payment proposal for LiteCoin ([LIP-004]), this project's [HTLC RFC](RFC-0230_HTLC.md) and the pegging proposals for the Clacks side-chain.

+Some smart contract features are possible in vanilla Mimblewimble using [Scriptless scripts], such as

+* Atomic swaps
+* Hash time-locked contracts

 This RFC makes the case that if Tari were to implement a scripting language similar to Bitcoin script, then all of these use cases collapse and can be achieved under a single set of (relatively minor) modifications and additions to the